The Big Lake

 Public boat ramps in Wolfeboro (Back Bay, Carry Beach), Meredith, Gilford (Glendale), Alton Bay, Weirs Beach, and Center Harbor.
 NH boat registration required.

-NH F&G stocks landlocked salmon, lake trout, and rainbow trout annually.
+NH Fish and Game stocks landlocked salmon and rainbow trout annually.
+Lake trout and bass are wild and self-sustaining.
 Smelt populations monitored via sonar and trawl surveys.

 NH Fish & Game Regulations